scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 }
 ```

-It's pretty self-explanatory.
-It creates a `ClientService` instance using the dependency injection framework called `Guice`,
+The above creates a `ClientService` instance using the dependency injection framework called `Guice`,
 and creates some json argument with `javax.json.JsonObject`.
 Then, you are ready to execute a contract as shown.
 For more information, please take a look at [Javadoc](https://scalar-labs.github.io/scalardl-client-sdk/javadoc/client/).